virtuoso-04/SM-content-React-app/README.md

 1. **Sign In** - Use Google authentication to access the app
 2. **Navigate** - Use the sidebar to switch between AI tools
-3. **Create Content** - Use any of the 4 AI tools powered by Gemini AI
+3. **Create Content** - Use any of the AI tools powered by Gemini AI
 4. **View History** - All your work is automatically saved locally

+### 🎮 GameForge AI Tools

+GameForge AI provides specialized assistance for game developers:

+- **Narrative Assistant** - Create compelling game stories and worlds
+- **Dialogue Crafter** - Generate authentic character dialogue
+- **Mechanics Tuner** - Design and balance game mechanics
+- **Code Assistant** - Get help with game development code
+- **Concept Explainer** - Learn about game design concepts

 ## 🛡️ Features